omokpogabriel/introduction_to_linux/Day_01: terminal console.md

   / - is used to perform a search q - to quit the man page

-some commands are built in and as such cannot be seen o=in the mna. jsut as cd. for shcuh command, use the help followeed by the command
+some commands are built in and as such cannot be seen in the man. just as cd. for such command, use the help followed by the command
-'type' command is used to know whether a command is built-in (shell command) or if it is is available in the man page.
+<code>type </code> command is used to know whether a command is built-in (shell command) or if it is is available in the man page.

-~ a simple trick when it comes to searching for files is to use man -k "the command name or a search string". eg. man -k "copy files" . another option
-    is to use the <code> apropos </code> e.g. apropos ifconfig
+~ a simple trick when it comes to searching for files is to use  <strong> man -k "the command name or a search string" </strong>. eg. <code>man -k "copy files" </strong>. another option is to use the <code> apropos </code> e.g. apropos ifconfig